 Here are ten ectopic pregnancy symptoms you should not ignore.

-5. Pain on one side: Pain on one side is something that you should alert your doctor about.
+Pain on one side is something that you should alert your doctor about.
 Women may notice mild to severe abdominal pain located on one side.
 Not all women with ectopic pregnancies will notice pain.
-Once the tube has ruptured the pain will become more severe.
+However, once the tube has ruptured, the pain will become more severe.

 Sometimes the pain from an ectopic can be mistaken for gas pain or constipation.
 If internal bleeding has occurred, this can put pressure on the rectal area and can be mistaken for gas pain or constipation.
 If you are having severe gas pain during early pregnancy don’t dismiss this.
 Call your doctor.